bgaj203/gitlab-runners/README.md

 | Windows Shell on Whatever Windows AMI You Choose             | - Working: Termination Monitor / Unregister<br />- Working: Reporting CPU & Memory in CloudWatch<br />- Working: CPU Scaling<br />- **NOT** Working: Memory Scaling | windows-shell.ps1                           |
 | Windows Docker on Whatever **ECS Optimized** Windows AMI You Choose (Docker preinstalled) | - Working: Termination Monitor / Unregister<br />- Working: Reporting CPU & Memory in CloudWatch<br />- Working: CPU Scaling<br />- **NOT** Working: Memory Scaling | windows-docker.ps1                          |

+Note: Unregistration upon termination happens only when the ASG initiates the termination.
+Manipulate the ASG's "Desired" and "Minimum" counts to force this type of termination.
+Terminating the instance from the EC2 Console will leave an ophaned runner registration in GitLab.

 ### GitLab CI YAML Hello World

 ```bash